 Secondly, environmental science is highly politicised.
-As the assumptions in environmental science are not as easily testable as in environmental science, environmental scientists will take any opportunity to get as much publicity as they can.
+As the assumptions in environmental science are not as easily testable as in biology, chemistry or material science, environmental scientists will take any opportunity to get as much publicity as they can.
 And, since environmental science is known for its low wages, exaggerating environmental problems may artificially create more demand for the work these scientists do, increasing their pay in the process.

 After all, science is not always an objective way of getting to the truth, as many people imagine it to be.
 Scientists do sometimes have a hidden agenda.

 Finally, vast majority of environmental scientists enter the field because they have watched various documentaries about a bad state of the planet and that inspires them to do their part to save it, before they even had a chance to study all the facts properly.
 This is precisely what I have experienced when I studied environmental science at university.
 More on that later.

 So, environmental science is a field with a lot of bias.
 And environmental scientists have incentive to exaggerate any environmental problem to ensure that their profession is in high demand.